Brady: It was 'just time' to leave Pats for new challenge

 “I had done everything.
 I accomplished everything I could in two decades with an incredible organization, an incredible group of people.
 That will never change,” the three-time NFL MVP said.
 “And no one can ever take that away from me.
 No one can ever take those experiences or Super Bowl championships away from us.”

+“I had to make a big transition in my life to say, ‘I can’t do all the things that I wanted to do for football like I used to," he added.
+“I’ve got to take care of things with my family,’ because my family ... the situation wasn’t great.
+She wasn’t satisfied with our marriage.

+Brady was asked several questions about his relationship with Belichick, who selected him in the sixth round of the 2000 draft — No. 199 overall.

-He reiterated there has never been a rift between him and Belichick over who was most responsible for the success of the Patriots, who played in nine Super Bowls and 13 AFC championship games and won 17 division titles over the past two decades.
+The quarterback insisted there has never been a rift between him and the coach over who was most responsible for New England's success.

 “I can’t do his job and he can’t do mine.
 So the fact that you could say: ‘Would I be successful without him, the same level of success?’
 I don’t believe I would have been.
 But I feel the same in vice-versa as well,” Brady said.
 “To have him allowed me to be the best I could be.
 So I’m grateful for that.
 And I very much believe that he feels the same about me.”